Minor League Baseball and the American Cancer Society Launch 2023 Campaign

 For more than 100 years, the American Cancer Society has been improving the lives of people with cancer and their families as the only organization combating cancer through advocacy, research, and patient support.
 To learn more, visit cancer.org.

-- Minor League Baseball and the American Cancer Society Launch 2023 Campaign - Altoona Curve
+- Minor League Baseball and the American Cancer Society Launch 2023 Campaign - Fayetteville Woodpeckers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.